-On November 3- 5 there will be three evening events, where key issues will be explored: „Global Climate Justice“ (Friday, 3 Nov), „Leave it in the ground: ending the age of fossil fuels“ (Saturday, 4 Nov) and „How do we work towards transition?”
+On November 3- 5 there have been three evening events, where key issues has been explored: „Global Climate Justice“ (Friday, 3 Nov), „Leave it in the ground: ending the age of fossil fuels“ (Saturday, 4 Nov) and „How do we work towards transition?”
 (Sunday, 5 Nov).
-Speakers from the South and North will present their perspectives and will debate with each other and with us.
+Speakers from the South and North presented their perspectives and had a debate with each other and with us.

-You can find more information hereunder about the content, the speakers and about the locations.
-We’ll update it soon.
+You can see the content of the evening panels, by watching the Graphic Recordings.
+Also you find here more information about the content, the speakers and about the locations.

 Global Climate Justice